oyamabs/oyamabs/README.md

 - ❓ Ask me about anything!

-- ⚡ Fun fact: I hate most of social media and I'm only active on Reddit.
-And I love coffee btw. ☕
+- ⚡ Fun fact: I like Doom

-- 📫 How to reach me: Discord (currently : `yama （やま）#1337`)
+- 📫 How to reach me: Discord (currently : `oyamabs`)

 <br/>